Are you in the midst of going through a divorce or have recently finalized a divorce? Trying to find your best life after divorce?

 - Abdominal crunches

 Take a yoga or pilates class.
-Start running, biking or hiking.
+Start running, biking, or hiking.
 The goal is to get those endorphins flowing and clear your body and mind of stress and negativity.

-Work On Your Psyche
+Life After Divorce: Work On Your Psyche

-This reminds me: learning to think positive is important too.
+This reminds me: learning to think positively is important too.
 I realize this can be difficult after a divorce.
 Your mind might be working overtime beating yourself up for past mistakes, but learning to overcome these thoughts is necessary.

 Divorce takes a huge toll on your mind and emotions, whether you ended your marriage or your partner did.
 Your brain will run through a gamut of thoughts, and it’s important that you work through them.